openresty/lua-nginx-module/README.markdown

 The ability to require these packages was introduced in the `v0.2.1rc19` release.

-Network I/O operations in user code should only be done through the Lua API calls as the Nginx event loop may be blocked and performance may drop off dramatically otherwise.
-Minor disk file operations may be done via Lua's standard `io` and `file` libraries but these should be avoided wherever possible as these also block the Nginx process.
+Network I/O operations in user code should only be done through the Nginx Lua API calls as the Nginx event loop may be blocked and performance drop off dramatically otherwise.
+Disk operations with relatively small amount of data can be done using the standard Lua `io` library but huge file reading and writing should be avoided wherever possible as they may block the Nginx process significantly.
 Delegating all network and disk I/O operations to Nginx subrequests (via the [ngx.location.capture](http://wiki.nginx.org/HttpLuaModule#ngx.location.catpure) method and similar) is strongly recommended for maximum performance.

 ngx.arg
 -------